Rotary Cell Culture System: Uses

-Today, leading research facilities across the United States are employing the RCCS to study cancer, cystic fibrosis and infectious diseases such as the avian flu, Ebola virus and monkey pox.
-They're also using the RCCS to provide tissues for the development of HIV vaccines and other drugs.
+RCCS can be used to study cancer, cystic fibrosis and infectious diseases such as the avian flu, Ebola virus and monkey pox.
+RCCS can provide tissues for the development of HIV vaccines and other drugs.
+Another application of RCCS is to growing replacement tissue for liver, skin and bone marrow.

 A closed tubular cylinder forms the system's cell culture chamber, which is filled with a liquid medium in which cells grow on micrometre-size beads.
 The chamber rotates around a horizontal axis, allowing the cells to develop in an environment similar to the free-fall of microgravity.
 Oxygen, required by cells for growth, is fed into the liquid medium through a porous wall in the chamber.

 The NASA researchers who led the development of the cell culture bioreactor were named co-recipients of the 1991 NASA Inventor of the Year Award because of their work on the project.